Backpropagation

 for t in range(nite):

 # Forward pass: compute predicted y by passing x to the model.
-Module objects
+Module

-# a Tensor of output data.
+# and it produces a Tensor of output data.

 y_pred = model(X)

 # Compute and print loss.
-We pass Tensors containing the predicted and true
+We pass Tensors containing the predicted and

 # loss.